sandergroenen/query-your-quote/README.md

 ### Accessing the Application

-Once the setup is complete, you can access the application at:
+Once the setup is complete, you can access the frontend application at:
 - **URL**: http://localhost
 - **Default credentials**:
   - Email: user@example.com
   - Password: password
+- the application features an api endpoint that can be called to get a random quote but provides theb above mentioned front-end for easy demonstration.
+If you want to access the api endpoint using curl or another tool directly please make a POST call to http://localhost/quotes/random which will return the quotes from the api directly

 ## Features

 - **Quote Generation**: Get random quotes with a single click
+- **Rate limited**: The api is rate limited by default to 1 per 10 seconds, the frontend has a visual representation of the rate limiting
 - **Performance Metrics**: View request time metrics with a dynamic speedometer
-- **User Authentication**: Register, login, and manage your profile
+- **User Authentication**: Register, login, and manage your profile (on frontend)
 - **Responsive Design**: Works on desktop and mobile devices
+- **Docker**: the application and all needed tools are run inside docker containers
+- **Github actions testrun & deployment on AMAZON**: aside from being able to run the application locally the applications will run tests automatically on github actions upon pushing code and also deploy to amazon aws ecs

 ## Development